.

 MOTIF #1, SERIES: Watercolors.
 Cape Ann has many beautiful scenes that beg to be painted, but none more so than that of Motif #1, Rockport's ubiquitous landmark.
 I approached the subject from that of a wandering tourist, capturing glimpses from unusual vantage points – from an alleyway, behind a building and through the window of a gift store.
 SOLD

 THE PAINT FACTORY: Watercolor.
 Another Cape Ann landmark is Gloucester's 's Paint Factory.
 This view avoids the old painted lettering that make it stand out from it's surroundings.
 Locals recognize it anyway.
+SOLD

 WINGAERSHELLS: A Watercolor.
 Ever since I moved to beautiful Gloucester, I would pick up a shell or a piece of interesting flotsam as a souvenir of my daily walks on nearby Wingaersheek beach.
 This was painted partially as a still-life and the background is a remembered scene at the beach.
-SOLD
+SOLD A second and similar painting was commissioned to balance this painting and hung on the other side of a fireplace.

 BEACH HOUSE AND ROCKS: Watercolor.